Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 [Gillionaire (10)](https://retroachievements.org/achievement/7200)**
 _Earn 5,000,000 Gp_

-As with the other farming achievements, Dinosaur Forest is the best place to earn GP.
+Cactrot Desert near Maranda is the best place to earn GP.
+Cactrots and Hoovers will both give 10k GP per kill.
 Double GP can be obtained by equipping Relm with the Cat Hood (Cat-Ear Hood) won by betting an Imp Halberd (Impartisan) at the Colloseum.
 Don't forget that the Veldt will also give GP, so you will earn GP while farming Rages.